mysencare/clever-ruby-v3/README.md

 # clever-ruby-v3

-Clever - the Ruby gem for the Clever API
+CleverV3 - the Ruby gem for the Clever API

 The Clever API